Can Dogs Eat Apples? Everything You Need to Know

 Q:Can dogs eat applesauce?

 A:Before you consider feeding your dog an apple-based product like applesauce, check the label for added sugar.
-Many “sugar free” apple sauces contain Xylitol, an artificial sweetener that is toxic to dogs.
+Many “sugar-free” apple sauces contain xylitol, a sugar alcohol that's toxic to dogs.
 Best bet?
-Make you own (see above).
+Make your own (see above).

 Q:Can dogs eat green apples?